sophgo/libsophon/doc/guide_en/3_1_bmsmi_description.rst

    1684-SC5+ PCIE chip0: 0 000:01:00.0 Active 56C 55C 2W 615mV OFF N/A 0% 75M 550M 550M 3.3A 0MB 7086MB

-Status of the 0th chip on the three-core card, 1684-SC5+ PCIE chip0:
+Status of the 0th processor on the three-core card, 1684-SC5+ PCIE chip0:

 ::